minakshi07/Sudoku-Visualizer/README.md

 # Sudoku-Visualizer
-Java application that visualizes solving a sudoku puzzle with the backtrack algorithm.
+Java application that visualizes solving a sudoku puzzle with the backtrack algorithm implemented in a board game, Sudoku

 This was my project from the Object Oriented Programming lab.

-This aims to show a vidualisation on Backtracking algorithm implemented in a board game, Sudoku game The user controlled difficulty levels help in better understanding.
+The user controlled difficulty levels help in better understanding.

 Source code written on: Netbeans IDE